remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 But if I had to train more in order to reduce overfitting, I could use this extra collected data.
 I used a combination of :
 - Center lane driving both anti-clockwise and clockwise.
 - Collected data from recovering from the left and right sides of the road to the center.
-- Collected data by running smoothly on turns/curves to improve car behavior whild driving toward curves.
+- Collected data by running smoothly on turns/curves to improve car behavior while driving toward curves.

 All this additional data to reduce overfitting was used at some points to train and validate the model while I was having issues to keep on the road.
 - code in model_v14.py lines 45-66.